 Then onto a a carefully chosen wide-open trail where you can get off if necessary to walk him up to the mail box, sewer pipe, piece of junk car, or anything that makes him wary.
 Have your lead rope handy so that he can lunge near it if necessary.

 Again, he can make the decision.
-He can stop near the object… or he can lunge at the further distance.
-Getting close so he can rest is preferable from an energy-conservation perspective.
+He can stop near the object… or he can circle at the further distance.
+Getting close so he can rest is preferable from an energy-conservation perspective, and most horses choose it after a few minutes of comparing the two activities as he also gets more comfortable with the object.

 (more information coming soon)